map-ir/mapir-vue/docs_source/guide/basemap.md

 ## Map loading

-When map loads, `MglMap` component emits `load` event.
+When map loads, `mapir` component emits `load` event.
 Payload of the event contains Mapbox GL JS `Map` object.
-All components placed under `MglMap` will be rendered only after map fully loaded.
+All components placed under `mapir` will be rendered only after map fully loaded.

 ::: warning Storing Map object
 Take note that it's generally bad idea to add to Vuex or component's `data` anything but primitive types and plain objects.
 Vue adds getters and setters to every property, so if you add `Map` object to Vuex store or component `data`, it may lead to weird bugs.